Take a break from skiing, sledding, or boarding and lace up a pair of ice skates on your next trip to Lake Tahoe.

 Edgewood on Ice

-In December 2020, Edgewood's 4,600-square feet rink, once only accessible to resort guests, opened to the public.
-Take advantage of mountain and resort views from the rink, which is open daily from 4:30pm to 6:30pm and 7pm to 9pm.
+The small, scenic outdoor rink-with-a-view at this Stateline resort is open daily December through March.
+Hours are 4pm to 6:30pm, and 7pm to 9pm.
 Adult admission is $25 for hotel guests and $35 for non-guests.
-Children's passes are $15-$20; all entry includes skate rentals. // edgewoodtahoe.com
+Children's passes are $15-$20; all entry includes skate rentals, with a $5 discount if you BYOS. // edgewoodtahoe.com

 South Lake Tahoe Ice Arena

-Mostly unknown to visitors, this regulation-size, year-round indoor ice rink is perfect for more advanced skaters and ice hockey enthusiasts—it's home to the award winning Tahoe Grizzlies youth team.
-It's open daily for lessons, games, and public skating.
-Night skating with music is offered on weekends.
+Tahoe’s only year-round indoor ice arena welcomes all levels, no reservations required, but check the website for public skate hours.
+There’s also adult and youth ice hockey programs and leagues and figure skating lessons.
 The cost is between $8-$17 for a pass with rentals; adults will pay $14 if they have their own skates.
 The arena also has skate-sharpening services, a snack area, and lockers.
 Check the schedule for daily public skate sessions. // tahoearena.co

-Have you always dreamed of ice skating alfresco on a real frozen lake?
-There's a Facebook page for that.
-It's updated by Truckee and Tahoe locals who know the best lakes for skating.
+If you’re an experienced wild ice skater, there's a Facebook page updated by Truckee and Tahoe locals who know safe lakes and ponds for skating.

 When checking out a frozen lake, walk around the perimeter and look at the ice.
-To support your weight, the ice needs to be about four to six inches thick.
-If the ground around a lake is frozen, it is a good indication that it has been cold in the area recently and the ice is likely to be more stable.
-Ask friends and people who ice skate in the area to recommend safe places to skate, and if you notice skating marks on the ice, other people have been on the ice.
-If you don't feel comfortable, stick to the edges of the shoreline, and never skate alone.
+To support your weight, it needs to be about four to six inches thick.
+If the ground around a lake is frozen, it’s a good indication that it’s been cold in the area recently, and the ice is likely to be stable.
+Ask experienced skaters in the area to recommend safe places to skate and look for recent skating tracks on ice before venturing out.
+Never Nordic skate alone.